Gordon Ramsay's beef Wellington recipe is made with prime beef fillet, mushrooms and readymade pastry for a classically rich and flavoursome dish.

-Beef Wellington is always a good idea for a delicious family meal and this Gordon Ramsay beef Wellington recipe looks so impressive.
-Made with beef fillet, mushrooms and readymade pastry, it takes just 20 minutes to prepare.
-Gordon Ramsay says: ‘This is an impressive dish and one that’s easier than it looks.
-This beef Wellington makes a great alternative to a Sunday roast, or try it out for a romantic meal.’
+This mouth-watering beef Wellington recipe is really easy to make, taking just 20 minutes to prepare.
+Gordon Ramsay says: 'This is an impressive dish and one that's easier than it looks.
+This beef Wellington makes a great alternative to a Sunday roast, or try it out for a romantic meal.'
 The whole family are going to love tucking into this pastry parcel filled with tender beef, mushrooms and mustard.
-It looks so impressive, but it’s simple when you follow Gordon Ramsay’s recipe as it works every time.
-It takes just 20 mins to prepare, making a straightfoward recipe using just simple ingredients – you’ll need prime beef fillet and readymade pastry, and it will come together very quickly.
-Try this beef Wellington for a special occasion, an alternative Christmas roast or New Year’s Eve dinner.
-This is one of our most popular recipes, so you know it’s a real favourite!
+You'll need prime beef fillet, readymade pastry and parma ham to add a hint of saltiness and to keep the pastry crisp.
+Try this beef Wellington for a special occasion, an Easter lunch, alternative Christmas roast or a New Year's Eve dinner.
+This is one of our most popular recipes, so we know it's a real favourite!

 - 400g flat cap mushrooms, roughly chopped